otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01-github-graphql.md

 // Omitted for brevity
 ```

 > **Note:** This is a mock data layer for demonstration purposes only.
-We will replace this with MongoDB.
+We will replace this with MongoDB in later weeks.

 ---